scripty-bot/stt-service/proto.md

 | `error`    | `String` | The error message. |

 ## STT Result Packet (normal)
-This packet is sent by the server to signal the end of speech to text processing.
+This message is sent by the server to signal the end of speech to text processing.

 Immediately after the message is sent, the server will close the connection.
 ### Type